 I am an economist trained in empirical industrial organization.
-I study how data and AI technologies generate useful information in imperfect markets, and the mechanisms through which they create and distribute economic value.
+I study how data and AI technologies create and distribute economic value in imperfect markets.

 I focus on applications in insurance and digital platforms, combining economic theory, causal inference, and modern computation methods to extract insights from large datasets.